CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 - Here a [blogpost](https://www.umpcportal.com/2014/01/how-to-upgrade-the-acer-c720-chromebook-with-an-m-2-sata-from-mydigitalsdd/) and a [video](https://www.youtube.com/watch?v=-jOHHyJMgWk) by *Steve Paine* mounting a 128GB SSD.

 I provide here a view of the opened laptop.

 ![Inside the laptop](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome13.jpg)

 To get an idea of the architecture of the Acer C720 (the model without touchscreen and with 4GB of RAM) you can see the following image, taken from [here](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/acer-c720-chromebook).

 ![C720 hardware architecture](https://samsclass.info/128/proj/c720-chromebook-annotated-innards.png)

-1- CPU
+1. CPU
-2- RAM (here 4GB, mine has only 2GB)
+2. RAM (here 4GB, mine has only 2GB)
-3- System firmware.
+3. System firmware.
 8MB SPI Flash.
-4- NGFF (M.2) SSD
+4. NGFF (M.2) SSD
-5- Battery enable switch
+5. Battery enable switch
-6- Battery enable screw
+6. Battery enable screw
-7- Write-protect screw
+7. Write-protect screw
-8- Servo debug header
+8. Servo debug header
-9- NGFF (M.2) WWAN connector (probably missing on your machine)
+9. NGFF (M.2) WWAN connector (probably missing on your machine)

-Some other text here.

 ![The original SSD in place](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome14.jpg)

-Some other text here.

 ## Ubuntu byside of Chrome OS (with Crouton)